 A virtual bookkeeper provides services remotely, meaning that they do not have to physically go to an office.
 Going virtual is popular even among entrepreneurs these days, so hiring a virtual bookkeeper makes a lot of sense.
-And with the pandemic stirring things up, virtual setups are much more common and desirable.
+And with the pandemic stirring things up, virtual setups such as work from home or in coworking spaces are much more common and desirable.
 Moreover, businesses are looking to cloud-based solutions to replace local ones.
 Hiring a virtual bookkeeper give you more flexibility and lowers your costs, too.

 What Is a Virtual Bookkeeper?